-Upon its launch at the end of the 20th century (it was only 1999 but it seems like another era), American Express instantly defined the super premium credit card tier with its Centurion – a shadowy, much rumored charge card for Wall Street and hollywood types (the 1 percent of the top 1 percent) that charge at least $250,000 per year to their card (but often times, much higher than that).
-There have been other pretenders to this premium throne stick their toe in this infinity pool with a view, such as the Citi Chairman Card and the Bank of America Accolades Card (both of which have been discontinued since).
-Most would agree the Centurion has been largely unchallenged in this space, much like Rolex in a world of lesser Swiss watches.
+Upon its launch at the end of the 20th century (it was only 1999 but it seems like another era), American Express (a CreditCardForum advertising partner) instantly defined the super-premium credit card tier with its Centurion – a charge card for Wall Street and hollywood types (the 1 percent of the top 1 percent) who charge at least $250,000 per year to their card (but often times, much higher than that).
+Other pretenders to this premium throne have dipped their toe in this infinity pool with a view, such as the Citi Chairman Card and the Bank of America Accolades Card (now the Merrill Accolades card).
+Many would agree the Centurion has been largely unchallenged in this space, much like Rolex in a world of lesser Swiss watches.

 What are the Palladium card qualifications?